stanislavsavolainen/php_restapi1/README.md

 Please note that some parts of JWT-token library is not my and followed from tutorial code.
 See info in preinstallation guide.

 progress 3:

+ - Create PHP visual front-end.
+View client in structured and user friendly way ( hide json-data ) using php code ( without javascript ).
+ - Create global variables file "MyConfigurationData.php" wich shares same varriables with project like "absolute path" or "domain url"
+ - some small reference to OOP design.

+progress x :
-Php OOP design, make classes and more clear code.
+ - Php OOP design, make classes and more clear code.
 Focus on program architecture and remove not relevan code from previos progress
+ - also make JWT token expired check, take action, if JWT-token is right but expired ( auto-update or inform user to update browser page)

 raw materials :